MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

 This update to the Surface Hub includes quality improvements and security fixes.
 Key updates to Surface Hub, not already outlined in [Windows 10 Update History](https://support.microsoft.com/help/5018682/windows-10-update-history), include:

-* Updates “My Meetings and Files" personal sign-in functionality to use TLS 1.2 in all cases.
+* Updates "My Meetings and Files" personal sign-in functionality to use TLS 1.2 in all cases.
 * Resolves an issue with sovereign cloud support in device account and personal sign-in scenarios.

 Please refer to the [Surface Hub Admin guide](/surface-hub/) for enabling/disabling device features and services. *[KB5030300](https://support.microsoft.com/help/5030300)